JastejS28/intel_kiosk/README.md

 - **Real-Time Queue Management:**
   The live queue is displayed on the kiosk and admin dashboard, updating dynamically with patient status and priorities.

-- **Offline Scoring Fallback:**
-  If the ML API is unreachable, a local scoring algorithm ensures uninterrupted triage.

 - **Admin Dashboard:**
   Provides healthcare staff with a detailed view of the queue, patient information, abnormal vitals, and actionable controls for patient calling and queue management.